View Details Explore Now →

 Some insurance companies offer specialized policies or riders tailored to law enforcement, such as accidental death and dismemberment (AD&D) coverage or line-of-duty death benefits.
 Inquire about these options when comparing quotes.

-How much life insurance coverage do I need as a police officer?
+How much life insurance Coverage do I need as a police officer?

-The amount of life insurance coverage you need depends on your financial obligations, including debts, funeral expenses, and ongoing living expenses for your family.
+The amount of life insurance Coverage you need depends on your financial obligations, including debts, funeral expenses, and ongoing living expenses for your family.
 A general rule of thumb is to have coverage equal to 7-10 times your annual income.

 Sarah Jenkins